cosylabiiit/drugADR/README.md

 - ``/test/rand_osys.py``: Script to run random-control experiments on organ-systems level.
 Generates an output with a compilation of results.``/data/list_res_S.sav``.

 Description/Information about files other than those mentioned up can be directly inferred from the article/paper.

+## Directory Structure

+To run something simple, simply execute the standalone ``.py`` script via command line:

+        $ python3 test/rand_o.py
+        $ python3 src/base_o.py
+        $ python3 src/prop_pca.py

+Advisory: All these experiments were carried out on IIIT-Delhi's HPC server-node with [these specifications](http://it.iiitd.edu.in/HPC_final_doc.pdf) due to the volume & time of compute required.
+It is advised to run any tests in a similar environment.